 However, despite its lackluster HDR performance, the Dell is still a great choice for gaming.
 Fast-moving objects are actually crisper on the Dell, and it doesn't have smearing behind fast-moving objects as the AOC does.
 Even though it doesn't have HDMI 2.1 bandwidth, it still supports all common VRR formats, including HDMI Forum VRR, which means that its VRR support works with both the PS5 and Xbox Series X|S.

-See our reviewThe INNOCN 27M2V competes with the Acer Nitro XV275K P3biipruzx, as it also uses Mini LED backlighting.
-It's worth considering if you can find it for less than the Acer, but it also has bugs and worse build quality.
+See our reviewThe INNOCN 27M2V competes with the Acer Nitro XV275K P3biipruzx, and it has a slightly better local dimming system.
+It's worth considering if you can find it for less than the Acer, but it's less accurate before calibration and has worse build quality.

 See our reviewThe ASUS ROG Strix XG27ACS is an entry-level 1440p gaming monitor that competes with the Dell G2724D.
 It's a slight upgrade in a few areas, as it has better motion handling.
 However, the ASUS costs more, so it isn't worth the price increase for most gamers.